 For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

-For a wider overview of national policy direction, workforce calibration, and population updates shaping PR approvals, see our Singapore Immigration Trends 2025–2026 Report.
-For detailed eligibility requirements and the full ICA document checklist, visit our Singapore PR Requirements Guide.
+Related reading: For a broader overview of national policy direction, workforce calibration, and population trends shaping PR approvals, see our Singapore Immigration Trends 2025–2026 Report .

 What is Permanent Residency (PR)?